 Throughout her life, Hyne-Ju Huizenga has played many sports, including field hockey, volleyball, basketball, track, and has finished two full marathons.
 For her undergraduate practicum, she established a Moms Group at her neighborhood church where she is part of the worship team, and it still continues today.

 Hyne-Ju Huizenga lives in Vancouver with her husband and two high school sons, Jacob and Marc, who both play for the province’s premier soccer High Performance League (HPL).
 She is also blessed with ten older children.
-Mea Jyn, translated beautiful true, is a Vancouver police officer.
-Emmanuel completed his MBA and works in banking.
-Yongse Jabee, translated forgiving and merciful, works in management for Rogers Communications.
-Job is the father of her three grandchildren, Euphrati, Magnus, and Katyusha, and lives in Edmonton.
+Her eldest is her daughter whose name translates beautiful true, and serves as a Vancouver police officer.
+Then there is Emmanuel who completed his Masters and works in banking.
+Her next son's name translates forgiving and merciful in Korean.
+Job is the father of her three grandchildren, Euphrati, Magnus, and Katyusha.
 Joseph and Jeremiah live in Kelowna.
 Sarah Rachel graduated from UBC and teaches English in Korea.
 Noah was one of the youngest students at UBC, winning an entrance scholarship with his sister Sarah when they both graduated high school at the same time, even though she is two years older.
-Serenity Faith and Clarity Truth have aspirations in film.
+Serenity Faith and Clarity Truth received scholarships to study in Ontario.

 Research & Scholarship

 Hyne-Ju Huizenga is a qualitative researcher whose scholarly interests relate to higher education leadership.
 Her focus is on the different perspectives of the strategy map and its impact on the sustainability and growth of private universities, including transnational initiatives.

 - Ph.D. (cand.) in Management, Specialization in Leadership and Organizational Change (Walden University)

 - Master of Arts, Major in Leadership (Trinity Western University)